EduardoRosLab/edlut/README.md

 ## Lastest news:

+### EDLUT v3.0 major changes:
+* EDLUT can now be easyly configured using cmake.
+* A new python interface has been implemented.
+* New neuron models and learning rules have been implemented.
+* Performance has been notably increased.
+* Some bugs fixed

 ### EDLUT v2.0 major changes:
 * Time-driven cell models can now run on CUDA GPUs.
 * Some pieces of code of the simulation kernel have been parallelized using OpenMP.